LOGESH-B/LOGESH-B/README.md

 -->
 # About Me

-👋 Hey there, I'm Logesh, a B.Tech Information Technology student at Kongu Engineering College.
+👋 Hey there, I'm Logesh, a B.Tech Information Technology student.
 I'm passionate about technology and excited to connect, collaborate, and learn.

 ## Skills and Technologies